 The Relationship Between Debt and Mental Health

-Poor mental health can damage your finances.
+The combination of debt and mental health can damage your finances.
 Conversely, debt can contribute substantially to poor mental health and conditions such as depression and anxiety.

 The causes of debt

 One widespread and mistaken belief about debt is that it is the result of living beyond your means and profligate spending on credit and store cards.
 However, living life to excess is rarely the cause of debt.
 Debt is most often the result of redundancy and unemployment, situations that can affect anyone regardless of whether they are a spendthrift or a skinflint.